David P. Goldman

-David Paul Goldman (born September 27, 1951) is an American economist, music critic, and author, best known for his series of online essays in the Asia Times under the pseudonym Spengler with the first column published January 1, 2000.
+David Paul Goldman (born September 27, 1951) is an American economic strategist and author.
+In May 2025 he joined the U.S. Department of State as a Senior Advisor in the Policy Planning Staff.
+He is best known for his series of online essays in the Asia Times under the pseudonym Spengler with the first column published January 1, 2000.
 The pseudonym is an allusion to German historian Oswald Spengler, whose most famous work, Decline of the West (1918), asserted that Western civilization was already dying.
 Goldman says that he writes from a Judeo-Christian perspective and often focuses on demographic and economic factors in his analyses; he says his subject matter proceeds "from the theme formulated by [Franz] Rosenzweig: the mortality of nations and its causes, Western secularism, Asian anomie, and unadaptable Islam."
 On March 14, 2015, Goldman and longtime Asia Times associate Uwe Von Parpart joined an investor group that took control of Asia Times HK Ltd. He became Deputy Editor (Business) at Asia Times in 2020.

-Goldman was global head of credit strategy at Credit Suisse 1999-2002, Global Head of Fixed Income Research for Bank of America 2002-2005, and Global Head of Fixed Income Research at Cantor Fitzgerald 2005-2008.
+Goldman was global head of credit strategy at Credit Suisse 1999–2002, Global Head of Fixed Income Research for Bank of America 2002–2005, and Global Head of Fixed Income Research at Cantor Fitzgerald 2005–2008.
 He subsequently was a partner at Yunfeng Financial in Hong Kong, an investment bank later acquired by Jack Ma.
 He continues to advise CEOs and institutional investors.
-He is a regular contributor to Claremont Review of Books, Law and Liberty, Tablet Magazine, the Wall Street Journal, and First Things (where he was senior editor during 2009-2011).
+He is a regular contributor to Claremont Review of Books, Law and Liberty, Tablet Magazine, the Wall Street Journal, and First Things (where he was senior editor during 2009–2011).

 Early life and education

 Goldman was born in the United States, in a non-religious Jewish family.
 He earned his bachelor's degree at Columbia University in 1973, and a master's degree in music theory at the City University of New York.
-He studied economics at the London School of Economics in 1976.
+He studied economics at the London School of Economics in 1974–1975.